RoboticExplorationLab/tinympc-dev-julia/README.md

 # tinympc-julia

-Prototype, examples and code-generation of tinyMPC project in Julia
+Prototype, examples and code-generation of tinyMPC project in Julia languague.